-On July 8, 2020 the Company issued a demand notice to SAS for the return of \$901,000 (the \$675,000 security advances and the \$226,000 premium advances) but to-date SAS has refused to comply with this demand.
+On July 8, 2020 the Company issued a demand notice to SAS for the return of \$901,000 (the \$675,000 security advances and the \$226,000 premium advances) but to-date SAS has not complied with this demand.
 The Company has subsequently prepared the draft of a complaint to be filed in the Supreme Court of the State of New York in Westchester County, NY, seeking appropriate relief and recovery from SAS and other related parties.
-Filing of the complaint has been delayed due to transition of new management and is currently still pending.
+Filing of the complaint is still pending.